-Uptown Phoenix area is popular with people who want to live near downtown or Midtown Phoenix.
+Uptown Phoenix District is popular with people who want to live near downtown or Midtown Phoenix.
 Neighborhoods vary from historic homes to luxury mansions.

 Living In Uptown Phoenix, AZ